Beaune-la-Rolande: History

 On 28 November 1870 it was the site of a battle during the Franco-Prussian War, in which French impressionist painter Frédéric Bazille was killed.

 During World War II, it was the site of the Nazi Beaune-la-Rolande internment camp, a transit and deportation center for Jews closely associated with the Pithiviers internment camp.
 Eighteen thousand Jews were held at Beaune-la-Rolande; most of them were transported to Auschwitz where they were murdered.

-Polish artist Zber was imprisoned there from 1941 to 1942, and the composer Ralph Erwin died there.
+The Polish artist Zber was imprisoned there from 1941 to 1942, and the composer Ralph Erwin died there.